LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Intent Builder/entities.md

 ### Built In entities

 The platform automatically detects the entities listed below.
-Using the Assist tool, you can assign these default entities to User Interactions and have the bot/automation populate a Slot with the user's input to the question to which the entity was assigned.
+Using the Assistant tool, you can assign these default entities to User Interactions and have the bot/automation populate a Slot with the user's input to the question to which the entity was assigned.

-PERSON - Names of people, persons.
+* PERSON - Names of people, persons.

-ORGANIZATION - Names of institutions
+* ORGANIZATION - Names of institutions.

-NUMBER - numbers in a sentence (pure number)
+* NUMBER - numbers in a sentence (pure number).

-MONEY -  Numbers with currency ($2000)
+* MONEY -  Numbers with currency ($2000).

-DURATION - time periods
+* DURATION - time periods.

-SET - Group  (example month, week)
+* SET - Group  (example month, week).

-ORDINAL - it is a number used in the context of order.
-15th, 10th etc are examples DATE - date related, Today, Tomorrow  or explicit dates such as 03/01/2017
+* ORDINAL - it is a number used in the context of order.
+15th, 10th etc are examples.

+* DATE - date related, Today, Tomorrow  or explicit dates such as 03/01/2017.